-1. Since Romans 10:9 states that the person who believes in his or her heart will be saved, it is asserted that nothing else is required.
+1. Since Romans 10:9 states that the person who believes in his or her heart will be saved, some assert nothing else is required.
 This line of reasoning assumes Romans 10:9-10 provides an exhaustive prescription for faith.

 However, if we start reading in Romans 9:30, we discover Paul’s focus was upon identifying why Israel had not been justified.
 She had not responded in faith.
-Using a text which even Israel would recognize as authoritative, Deuteronomy 30:14, Paul identified Israel’s barrier to faith being a refusal to believe and confess.
+Using a text which even Israel would recognize as authoritative, Deuteronomy 30:14, Paul identified Israel’s barrier to faith being her failure to believe and confess.
 Paul claimed this belief and confession had to be rooted in Christ.

 The text limited how Paul described the faith response.
-Yet, if Israel overcame these barriers so that she would call upon the name of the Lord, she’d be saved.
+Yet, if Israel would overcome these barriers so that she would call upon the name of the Lord, she’d be saved.

 Paul himself called upon the name of the Lord and was saved at his baptism (Acts 22:16).
-Furthermore, within Romans Paul describes that transformative moment of being released from sins to begin a new life serving God as involving baptism (Romans 6:3-8,17-18).
+Furthermore, within Romans Paul described that transformative moment of being released from sins to begin a new life serving God as involving baptism (Romans 6:3-8; 6:17-18).

 2. The claim has been made that Galatians 3 and Romans 4 define what constitutes faith, namely just believing.

 However, both contexts reveal that Paul’s goal involved defending the principle that justification comes through faith against the notion that justification can come through the works of the Law.
 To achieve this goal, Paul needed to identify any situation where faith led to justification.
 He found one in Abram.

 In the context where someone has a made a promise, to rely upon the one promising just requires believing the promise.
 When Abram believed he was justified by faith.